appuio/website/content/blog/2022-10-05-appuio-cloud-fur-isvs-kunden/index.en.md

 ISVs love APPUiO Cloud for many reasons:

-* Cost control.
+* Cost control
-* Self-service.
+* Self-service
-* Security and Compliance: ISO 27001, ISAE 3402 Report Type 2, and FINMA.
+* Security and Compliance: ISO 27001, ISAE 3402 Report Type 2, and FINMA
-* 24/7 support.
+* 24/7 support
-* Ready to use in just a few minutes.
+* Ready to use in just a few minutes
-* Scalable and reliable.
+* Scalable and reliable
-* Trusted by hundreds of customers.
+* Trusted by hundreds of customers
-* Additional support packages are available.
+* Additional support packages are available
-* 100% Swiss: built and hosted in Switzerland.
+* 100% Swiss: built and hosted in Switzerland

 #### Who's using APPUiO Cloud?